owensgl/biol525D/Topic_10/readme.md

 We're going to run our data through SNAPP since we only have variant sites.
 As the first step you need to download a couple things:

-(BEAST2)[https://github.com/CompEvol/beast2/releases]: Choose the option that fits your operating system. _with_JRE_ means that it includes java.
+[BEAST2](https://github.com/CompEvol/beast2/releases): Choose the option that fits your operating system. _with_JRE_ means that it includes java.
 If you've never installed java on your computer then you should download that version.

-(TRACER)[https://github.com/beast-dev/tracer/releases/tag/v1.7.1]: Again download the version that fits your operating system.
+[TRACER](https://github.com/beast-dev/tracer/releases/tag/v1.7.1): Again download the version that fits your operating system.

-(FigTree)[https://github.com/rambaut/figtree/releases]: Choose the .dmg for mac or .zip for other systems
+[FigTree](https://github.com/rambaut/figtree/releases): Choose the .dmg for mac or .zip for other systems

-(vcf2nex.pl)[vcf2nex.pl]: This is a perl converter from vcf to the nexus input format.
-It is edited from the version on the (SNAPP FAQ)[https://www.beast2.org/snapp-faq/] to output integers instead of binary output.
+[vcf2nex.pl](vcf2nex.pl): This is a perl converter from vcf to the nexus input format.
+It is edited from the version on the [SNAPP FAQ](https://www.beast2.org/snapp-faq/) to output integers instead of binary output.
 Put this in your biol525d project directory.

-Also note, this tutorial is based heavily off this (SNAPP tutorial)[https://github.com/BEAST2-Dev/beast-docs/releases/download/v1.0/SNAPP-tutorial-2018.zip], so please refer to it for further details.
+Also note, this tutorial is based heavily off this [SNAPP tutorial](https://github.com/BEAST2-Dev/beast-docs/releases/download/v1.0/SNAPP-tutorial-2018.zip), so please refer to it for further details.

 The first step is to convert our filtered vcf into the nexus format.
 Nexus is a phylogenetics data format.
 In this case we're converting our genotypes from 0/0, 0/1 and 1/1 into 0, 1 and 2.